zjayee/pictoloom/README.md

 - **Hilarious Progressions**: See how phrases change over multiple rounds.
 - **Creative Drawings**: Express your artistic skills (or lack thereof!).
 - **Community Engagement**: Vote on the funniest or best drawings in the gallery.
-- **Custom Phrases**: Start with either default phrases or create your own.

 ## 🎭 Tips for Fun Gameplay